 Google employees then spent thousands of hours using ‘Project Starline’ to onboard, interview, and meet new teammates, pitch ideas to colleagues and engage in one-on-one collaboration.

 People displayed more non-verbal behaviors, such as 40 percent more hand gestures, 25 percent more head nods, and 50 percent more eyebrow movements.

 “People had much better memory recall when using Project Starline, tracking nearly 30 percent better when being asked to recall details of their conversation or the content of a meeting,” the findings showed.

-People also focused 15 percent more on their meeting partner in an eye-tracking experiment, suggesting that visual attentiveness is enhanced when using ‘Project Starline’.
+In an eye-tracking experiment, people also focused 15 percent more on their meeting partner, suggesting that visual attentiveness is enhanced when using ‘Project Starline’.